SmileiPIC/tutorials/advanced_practical2.rst

 For this simulation case, we will need to define three species: electrons, positrons and photons.
 After the configuration, we will then run our simulation test case.
-Finally, we will see how to read and exploit diagnostic outputs via Python script and the :program:`Smilei` post-processing library.
+Finally, we will see how to read and exploit diagnostic outputs via Python script and the :program:`happi` post-processing module.

 * Make a copy of the directory ``Execution`` and name it ``Multiphoton_Breit_Wheeler``.
 We will perform the simulation in this directory.